lance-smith-acc/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Strings of text that are encrypted that the server can read and make decisions based on their content.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Use protected routes and tokens for checking authentication.

 - [ ] Describe how web servers work.

+  The server recieves information from the browser then responds with data based on the request from the browser.
+A web server is basically a big question machine that will answer your question, but only if you have the correct information and ask the right way.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Create: Post, Read: Get, Update: Put, Delete: Delete

 ## Project Set Up